 MITRE added a new wrinkle to its latest endpoint detection and response (EDR) evaluations, a test of endpoint security products’ ability to stop an adversarial attack.

-The MITRE protection step is aimed more at endpoint protection platforms (EPP), which are somewhat like traditional antivirus software, except with the greater sophistication that enterprise IT security requires.
+The new MITRE protection tests are aimed more at endpoint protection platforms (EPP), which are somewhat like traditional antivirus software, except with the greater sophistication that enterprise IT security requires.
 EDR and EPP tools have been merging over the years, yet they retain their distinct functions.

 What’s especially intriguing about the MITRE protection evaluation is it used adversarial attack simulations, not just malware samples used in traditional antivirus testing.
 A number of vendors, among them Palo Alto Networks and Symantec, have focused on the protection results, saying they’re more important than the detection evaluations.
 Detection can produce “noise,” or alerts that aren’t always important, whereas protection represents actual attacks stopped.
 This is especially true with the MITRE detection tests, which don’t track false positives, so vendors can set detection thresholds so they’re more sensitive than they might be in production environments.
 This makes the new protection tests an important addition to the MITRE evaluations.